 It doesn’t seem like the program integrates with other devices or health programs.
 When users use their login, it shows that the workout classes can be streamed through Roku, Chromecast, Android, and Apple devices.

-The National Heart, Lung, and Blood Institute found that it is important to offer health counseling, training about health behaviors, and to teach users skills to keep weight off.
-This is important as learning healthy behaviors is key to long term success.
+The National Heart, Lung, and Blood Institute found that it is important to offer health counseling, training about health behaviors, and teach users skills to keep weight off.
+This is important as learning healthy behaviors is key to long-term success.

 In OpenFit’s case, the platform offers many features that can help with weight loss, including personalized meal plans, streaming workouts for individuals of all skill levels, and a support community.
 However, it doesn’t seem the program offers training or counseling to help individuals learn about their health behaviors.